Bachelor of Science in Nursing for Registered Nurses (RN-BSN)

 Semester – 3

-EIS 102 Entrepreneurship, innovation and sustainability 2 1 2
+EIS 101 Entrepreneurship, innovation and sustainability 2 2 0 0 0 0 Nil Nil

 Semester – 4

-Course Code Course Title CH LH NLH Clinical Hours
+Course Code Course Title Cr L H Practical Hours Clinical Hours Pre- requisite Co- requisite

-PLO1: Establish holistic, compassionate, respectful partnership with the person and family; providing safe and coordinated care across the health-illness continuum to a diverse population in all healthcare settings.
+PLO1: Demonstrate holistic, compassionate and respectful partnership with individual and family to deliver safe, coordinated, culturally responsive and person-centered care across the health–illness continuum for diverse population in all healthcare setting.

-PLO2: Integrate core knowledge from nursing, physical, biological and behavioral sciences for enhancing therapeutic nursing care.
+PLO2: Integrate core knowledge from nursing, physical, biological, and behavioral sciences to enhance therapeutic nursing care across healthcare setting.

-PLO3: Demonstrate competency in therapeutic interventions utilizing clinical reasoning and judgment to promote best practices that drives a culture of safety and quality.
+PLO3: Demonstrate competency in therapeutic nursing interventions through clinical reasoning and judgment to promote best practices and sustain a culture of safety and quality.

-PLO5: Demonstrate accountability for one’s own practice that is consistent with ethical, legal, moral principles and professional values.
+PLO5: Demonstrate accountability in delivering safe nursing care that is consistent with ethical, legal and professional standards.

-PLO 6: Implement health promotion and population-based services for enhancement of public health well-being routinely and in times of crisis.
+PLO6.
+Implement health promotion and population-based services to enhance public health well-being in regular practice and times of crisis.

-PLO8: Collaborate in scientific enquiry and research that builds nursing knowledge base and promote innovation and entrepreneurship.
+PLO8 Engage in scientific research to strengthen the nursing knowledge base and foster innovation and entrepreneurship in healthcare.

 Semester – 1